Search

 Plagiarism checking

-At the University of Gävle, we use the plagiarism prevention service Urkund by Ouriginal that is integrated in Canvas.
+At the University of Gävle, we use the plagiarism prevention service Ouriginal that is integrated in Canvas.
 For more information about our routines contact your teacher.

 More information on plagiarism